BaconatorNoVeg/STG-Android/README.md

 - Generates a random team of 1 to 5 players
 - Generates a random build for each teammate
 - Choose how builds are generated through settings
+- Share individual players or the whole team to a messaging app of your choice
+- Reroll individual players or the whole team
 - More features coming soon

 Google Play Testing Link: https://play.google.com/apps/testing/com.baconatornoveg.stg